qossmic/deptrac/README.md

 # Deptrac

 ## Todos
-- Rename Collectors to ClassLayerMapper
+- Rename Collectors to LayerCollector
 - Testcoverage
 - Support for multiple depfiles
-- wie gehen wir mit geerbten abhängigkeiten um?
-Integrieren?

 ## What is Deptrac
 Deptrac is a static code analysis tool that helps to manage dependencies in php code.